WebDev-Guild/webdev-guild.github.io/apprentice/css/selectors.md

 A few things to remember:

-* Some selectors are more powerful than others and can override each other.
+* Some selectors are more powerful than other, which can cause the selector to override another selector.
 That's called 'Specificity'.
-For example, ID selectors override Class selectors.
+For example, if I have a selector with an ID, the styles it applies would override the styles applied to any elements matching a selector with only a class.
 However, there are rules surrounding how specificity works.
 * You can be more specific with your selectors by chaining them together, like this: `div.form-group input[type="number"]{}`.
 In other words, "Select an input with the type of 'number' which is inside of a div with a class 'form-group'".
 Without specificity like this, you wouldn't be able to target specific elements without changing other elements too.
+This also increases the specificity of your selector.
+For example, a selector with two classes (`.button.blue`) would override the styles of a selector with only one selector(`.button`)
 * You can put commas between selectors to apply CSS to both selectors.
 Ex: `div, p{}` applies style to both `<div>` and `<p>` tags.
 * There are more advanced selectors which can be added to other selectors to make them more powerful.
 Examples include `:before`, `:after`, `:nth-child()`, and `:first-of-type`
 * Never ever use `!important`